 Affordability Crisis Is Putting Pressure

-The income math in Miami has reached levels that fundamentally limit the market’s buyer pool, creating risk for investors who own properties that depend on local demand rather than international capital.
+The income math in Miami has reached levels that fundamentally limit the market’s buyer pool.
+If your investment thesis depends on local demand rather than international capital, this is where your risk lives.

 Axios reports homebuyers need to earn roughly $151,039 while renters need $96,400, creating a $55,000 annual income gap.

-This gap means homeownership has become accessible only to households in roughly the top 20% of local income distribution, which severely constrains potential buyers.
+This gap means homeownership has become accessible only to households in roughly the top 20% of local income distribution, which severely constrains the potential buyer base you’re counting on.

-For real estate investors, this affordability crisis manifests in several ways.
-Properties that would historically appeal to first-time buyers or move-up purchasers now sit empty or rent below their carrying costs because the natural buyer base has been priced out.
+For real estate investors, this affordability crisis shows up in several ways.
+Properties that would historically appeal to first-time buyers or move-up purchasers now sit empty or rent below their carrying costs because the natural buyer base has been priced out entirely.

-This forces investors to compete for a shrinking pool of qualified buyers, which inevitably means either accepting lower prices or holding properties longer while paying maintenance, taxes, and financing costs.
+You end up competing for a shrinking pool of qualified buyers, which inevitably means either accepting lower prices or holding properties longer while paying maintenance, taxes, and financing costs.
+Neither outcome is what you underwrote.

-The entry-level market collapse documented by the Wall Street Journal provides the starkest illustration of this dynamic.
-Sales under $500,000 fell 79.6% from 2019 to 2024 in Miami, essentially eliminating the bottom rung of the housing ladder.
+The entry-level market collapse documented by the Wall Street Journal gives you the starkest illustration of this dynamic.
+Sales under $500,000 fell 79.6% from 2019 to 2025 in Miami, essentially eliminating the bottom rung of the housing ladder.

 Current homeowners can’t find buyers for their properties because the people who would normally buy have been priced out or stuck in rentals.